carolzhou/multiPhATE/README.md

 	pVOGs/

-You must specify in the multiPhate.config file the locations of the data sets that you will be using.
-Although it is recommended that you place your databases in the above directory structure, they can reside anywhere on disk as long as you specify the full directory path/filename to a given resource in the multiPhate.config file.
+You must specify in your multiPhate.config file the locations of the data sets that you will be using.
+Although it is recommended that you place your databases in the above directory structure, they can reside anywhere locally on disk, but in any case you must specify the full directory path/filename to a given resource in your multiPhate.config file.

 SUPPORTING 3rd PARTY CODES